ZareefJafar/Real-Time-Emotion-Recognition-System/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-This demo showcases my real time facial expression recognition from webcam.
+This demo showcases the real time facial expression recognition system using live video feed from my webcam.

 <img src="emotions_demo.gif"  align="center">